Down Syndrome

 KPG JumpingKid WHITE

-A child who has Down Syndrome (Trisomy 21) has an extra copy of chromosome 21 — this is the most common chromosomal condition in the world.
-Down Syndrome affects the development of many organs in the body which can make certain movements difficult.
+A child who has Trisomy 21 has an extra copy of chromosome 21 — this is the most common chromosomal condition in the world.
+Trisomy 21 affects the development of many organs in the body which can make certain movements difficult.

 How Physiotherapy Can Help

 The physiotherapist’s role in a child’s healthcare team is to achieve their movement goals and thrive in everyday life!
-Listed below are ways physiotherapy can help a child with Down Syndrome.
+Listed below are ways physiotherapy can help a child with Trisomy 21.

 Motor Milestones

 Motor milestones are windows of time when kids are expected to perform certain movements independently.
-Children with Down Syndrome follow the typical sequence of performing movement skills (rolling, sitting, cruising, walking, etc.) but usually take longer to achieve these skills.
+Children with Trisomy 21 follow the typical sequence of performing movement skills (rolling, sitting, cruising, walking, etc.) but usually take longer to achieve these skills.
 Physiotherapists are movement experts who can help kids achieve motor milestones by:

 • Assessing the child’s natural movement patterns